Author: Mizuki Ichihira & Valeria japanese M-Words

 Number 1 in our list is fuwa fuwa ふわふわ: this describes a soft feeling, like when you press something and it comes slowly back.
 This is the sensation that a cushion, a marshmallow, a pancake, a sponge, or even a cloud gives you.
 However, keep in mind that fuwa fuwa is not the same concept as the adjective yawarakai, やわらかい meaning “soft, tender”.
 That’s because yawarakai misses the “slowly comes back after pressing” sensation.

-Second, ira ira イライラ means getting annoyed, frustrated, impatient or nervous.
+Second, ira ira イライラ means getting annoyed, frustrated, or impatient.
 Like when you are kept waiting for a long time and can’t do anything about it.

-The name “Pikachu” surely derives from the Japanese onomatopoeias pika pika! ピカピカ means “to shine, to sparkle”.
+Next Japanese onomatopoeias pika pika! ピカピカ means “to shine, to sparkle”.
 It describes lights, but also something so new or clean that it’s shining.
-Furthermore, the word chuu chuu is added: チューチュー is the squeaking sound of a mouse.

 ごちゃごちゃ gocha gocha can refer to a desk, a room or a street, to express the disordered state of it.
 In addition, it means “to complain, to grumble”.